mciwing/mciwing.github.io/docs/databasics/DataBasics.md

     <figure markdown="span">
         ![Data Set](../assets/databasics/Dataset_3.png){ width=100% }
     </figure>
     The displayed data shows a dataset consisting of three objects and seven attributes.
-The first attribute, `ID` is a key attribute and is meant to uniquely identify each object.

 ## Qualitative vs Quantitative
 A variable is called **qualitative** (categorical) when each observation distinctly falls into a specific category.
 Qualitative variables express different qualitative properties, but do not convey any magnitude.
 Conversely, a variable is termed **quantitative** (numerical) when it measures the magnitude of a property.
 Quantitative variables can be either **Discrete** (The variable can only take on a finite number of values) or **Continuous** (The variable can take on any value within a given interval).